NCMG-HOST/NCMG-HOST.github.io/_pages/more.md

 ## Supporting Complaints Managers Across England

-NCMG (National Complaints Managers' Group) aims to provide vital support to complaints managers, who often face isolated and challenging roles.
+The NCMG (National Complaints Managers' Group) aims to provide vital support to complaints managers, who often face isolated and challenging roles.
 We achieve this through:

 - **Facilitating Peer Support:** We offer regional and national networks to connect complaints managers, fostering peer support and collaboration.